Fossá waterfall

 The gorge in the village Gjógv.Photo by Eugenia Di Pasquale also known as @eugeniadipasquale on Instagram.

-Gjógv is a peaceful little village on Eysturoy island.
+Gjógv is a peaceful little village on Eysturoy Island.
 You will do a winding drive in the northern part of Eysturoy island in order to reach the destination.
 The last part of the drive is especially epic as you enter the village at the end of a deep valley.

 During the summer period from early May to late August, you can get a glimpse of the cute puffins as they nest here.
 Take the narrow path to the left of the gorge in the village, and you will have the best view of both the quiet settlement and puffins.